LungCellAtlas/FastCAR/README.md

 Set the empty droplet cutoff and the contamination chance cutoff

 The empty droplet cutoff is the number of UMIs a droplet can contain at the most to be considered empty.
 100 works fine but we tested this method in only one tissue.
-For other tissues this might not be the.
+For other tissues these settings may need to be changed.
 Increasing this number also increases the highest possible value of expression of a given gene.
 As the correction will remove this value from every cell it is adviced not to set this too high and thereby overcorrect the expression in lowly expressing cells.